rdoxenham/openstack-training/documentation/openstack-manual.md

 4. Choose 'Red Hat Enterprise Linux 6.4' from the Image drop-down box
 5. Give the instance a name
 6. Ensure that 'm1.tiny' is selected in the Flavour drop-down box
+7. Select the 'Networking' tab at the top and drag the private network from the 'available networks' area
-7. Select 'Launch' in the bottom right-hand corner of the pop-up window
+8. Select 'Launch' in the bottom right-hand corner of the pop-up window

 You'll notice that the instance will begin building and will provide you with an updated overview of the instance.
-Let's remove this VM before continuing:
+Let's remove this VM before continuing with the lab...

 1. For the instance in question, in the final column 'Actions' click the drop-down arrow
 2. Select 'Terminate Instance'